vijexa/evo-scala-bootcamp-homework/src/main/scala/homework10/readme.md

   else
     factorialEval(x - 1).map(_ * x)
 ```
 Long story short, this results in stack overflow.
 But why, have I lied to you about stack safety?
 Well, let's look at this method a bit closer.
 What happens here is that we haven't hidden our actual recursion into any `Eval`! `factorialEval(x - 1)` is not lazy and it never was!
 So, each "iteration" we are explicitly going deeper into recursion, without deferring it.
-This results in stack overflow. `Eval.defer`, as well as `Eval.flatMap` helps us to prevent this.
+This results in stack overflow. `Eval.defer`, as well as `Eval.flatMap`, helps us to prevent this.

 ### Additional example
 [Modified example from Cats documentation](https://github.com/vijexa/evo-scala-bootcamp-homework/blob/master/src/main/scala/homework10/MutualRec1.scala)

 ## Eval.memoize
 `Eval.always` can be memoized at any time after its creation.
-It can be useful if some first part of your computation is very expensive, but can't change in the future, while some last part of your computation is not so expensive, or if it depends on some variable and therefore should be reevaluated every time.
+It can be useful if some former part of your computation is very expensive, but can't change in the future, while some latter part of your computation depends on some variable and therefore should be reevaluated every time.
 We can use `Eval.memoize` for this:
 ### Example
 [Full Code](https://github.com/vijexa/evo-scala-bootcamp-homework/blob/master/src/main/scala/homework10/MemoizeTest.scala)
 ```scala